(225 ILCS 429/145)

 (2) Advise or represent, expressly or by implication,

-that consumers should stop making payments to their creditors.
+that consumers should stop making payments to their creditors, lenders, loan servicers, or loan guarantors or government entities.

 (3) Advise or represent, expressly or by implication,

-that consumers should stop communicating with their creditors.
+that consumers should stop communicating with their creditors, lenders, loan servicers, loan guarantors, or attorneys or government entities.

 (4) Change the mailing address on any of a consumer's